The Complete Dark Web Monitoring Guide

 Test Source Coverage

 Ask for specific examples of source types monitored.
-Request sample data from different source categories.
-A vendor who can’t demonstrate coverage of stealer logs or private forums probably doesn’t have it.
+Request sample data from different categories.
+A vendor who can’t show you ransomware file extraction or unsecured database coverage is probably just repackaging the same data everyone else has.

 Questions to ask during evaluation: